dsfellows/myfirstjekyll/README.md

 Your Terminal/Git Bash window should now be displaying some text ending in "Server running... press ctrl-c to stop."
 This means your Jekyll site is up and running, hosted locally on your computer.
 Open your browser and navigate to the address "localhost:4000" to view it.

 You can type control-c to stop running your Jekyll site.
-(Running ```bundle exec jekyll serve --watch``` again will start it up again.)
+Running ```bundle exec jekyll serve --watch``` again will start it up again.

 To view the files Jekyll is using to generate your site, open the myfirstjekyll folder in Atom.
-You should now be able to change any of the files, save your changes, and refresh localhost:4000 to view the change.
+You should now be able to change any of the files, save, and refresh localhost:4000 to view the change.
 (If you change config.yml, you'll need to stop running your website with control-c, then start it again for your changes to take effect.)

 ---